mlanza/atomic/README.md

 > Why not do ClojureScript directly in JavaScript and eliminate the transpiler?

-The ephiphany: since languages are just facilities plus syntax, if one can set aside syntax, the right facilities can make transpilation superfluous.
+The ephiphany: since languages are just facilities plus syntax, if one can set aside syntax, the right facilities can eliminate a build step.

 JavaScript does functional programming pretty dang well and continues to add proper facilities.